On Seymour's and Sullivan's Second Neighbourhood Conjectures: Transitive Triangles and Planar Oriented Graphs

 The above and $\sum_{u\in V} d^+(u)=|A|$ imply $|A|\le {\rm tt}(D).$ Thus, if ${\rm tt}(D)<|A|,$ then $D$ has a Sullivan vertex. \end{proof} Thus, every digraph with the number of transitive triangles less than the number of arcs has a Sullivan vertex.
 In particular, we have the following corollaries, of which the first two are immediate. \begin{cor} If $D$ does not contain any transitive triangle, then $D$ has a Sullivan vertex. \end{cor} \begin{cor} If $D$ is an orientation of a triangle-free graph, then $D$ has a Sullivan vertex. \end{cor}

+To prove the next corollary, we will use the following: \begin{lemma} Let $G$ be a connected planar graph with $n\geq 3$ vertices, $m$ edges and $t$ triangles.
+Then $t\le m-2.$ \end{lemma} \begin{proof} We prove by induction on $n$.
+It is easy to see that if $n=3$, the inequality holds.
+Assume that $n\ge 4$ and fix a plane embedding $H$ of $G.$ Let $H$ have $f$ faces.
+We call a triangle $C$ {\em separating} if there are vertices of $H$ on both sides of the Jordan curve determined by $C.$ First, consider the case when $H$ has no separating triangle.
+Then every triangle has an empty side and therefore bounds a face.
+Distinct triangles bound distinct faces, so $t\le f.$ Hence, Euler’s formula gives $t\leq f=m-n+2\le m-2$.

+Now consider the case when $H$ has a separating triangle $C$.
+Let $G_1$ and $G_2$ be the plane subgraphs consisting of $C$ together with everything on the two respective sides of $C$.
+Let $m_1$ and $m_2$ be the number of edges in $G_1$ and $G_2$, respectively, and $t_1$ and $t_2$ the number of triangles in $G_1$ and $G_2$, respectively.
+Therefore, $m=m_1+m_2-3$ and $t=t_1+t_2-1$.
+In addition, as $G$ is connected, both $G_1$ and $G_2$ are connected subgraphs with more than three vertices.
+Thus, by induction hypothesis, $t_i\le m_i-2$ for $i=1,2$ and therefore $t=t_1+t_2-1\le m_1+m_2-5=m-2$. \end{proof}

-\begin{cor} Every planar oriented graph $D=(V,A)$ has a Sullivan vertex. \end{cor} \begin{proof} Consider a planar embedding $G$ of the underlying graph of $D$.
-Let $n,m,f$ be the number of vertices, edges and faces of $G$, respectively.
-Suppose that $n\ge 3.$ If $G$ is connected, then by Euler's formula, we have $m-f=n-2>0$.
-Thus, $m>f$ and this inequality can be extended to the case when $G$ is not connected.
-Hence, ${\rm tt}(D)\le f<m=|A|.$ Therefore, by Theorem \ref{thm:tt}, we are done. \end{proof} Note that Seymour's conjecture has been verified for digraph with the minimum out-degree at most 6 \cite{KL}.
+\begin{cor} Every planar oriented graph $D=(V,A)$ has a Sullivan vertex. \end{cor} \begin{proof} Without loss of generality, we may assume that $D$ is connected.
+The conclusion clearly holds when $|V|\leq 2$.
+Thus, we may further assume that $|V|\ge 3$.
+Suppose that the underlying undirected graph of $D$ has $t$ triangles.
+Then, by Lemma \ref{lem:t}, ${\rm tt}(D)\le t\le |A|-2$.
+Hence, by Theorem \ref{thm:tt}, we are done. \end{proof}

+Note that Seymour's conjecture has been verified for digraphs with the minimum out-degree at most 6 \cite{KL}.
 This implies Seymour's conjecture holds for planar oriented graphs.
 In fact, a planar graph with $n$ vertices has at most $3n-6$ edges.
 Thus, the minimum out-degree of planar oriented graphs is at most $(3n-6)/n<3$.